izzisolomon/react-native-sliding-drawer/README.md

 # react-native-sliding-drawer

-A drwer component for your react-native application.
+A drawer component for your react-native application.

 To Download, run: yarn add react-native-sliding-drawer, or npm install -s react-native-sliding-drawer.